 Expect a learning curve

-We hope this has you thinking differently about your audio production workflow, and hopefully get you thinking about outsourcing your work to a company or outside audio technician.
-It’s likely that outsourcing this type of work will become a common practice several years, with companies like Fiverr connecting users to specialists and technicians from around the world.
-Global competition should drive down costs, and standard processes will soon emerge to send projects back and forth between technicians and content creators.
+We hope this has you thinking differently about your audio production workflow, and even considering outsourcing your work to a company or outside audio technician.
+It’s likely that outsourcing this type of work will become a common practice several years from now, with companies like Fiverr connecting users to specialists and technicians from around the world.
+Global competition should drive down costs, and standard processes will soon emerge to send projects between technicians and content creators.

 If you’re experienced in audio production, you’ll have an even easier time outsourcing audio postproduction since you know what the process entails.
 For newcomers to audio, consult with a specialist for the best practices to transfer files back and forth between you and your technician.
-The practicality of outsourcing audio postproduction increases each day and can be a viable option for a variety of circumstances.
-Always stay focused on the needs of the end consumer and your time, rather than the use of technology for its own sake.
+We recommend staying focused on the needs of the end consumer and your time, rather than the use of technology for its own sake.